 Similarly, just four months ago, attackers exploited a 2-year old SQL Injection vulnerability in Drupal.
 They installed web-based ransomware and hijacked website admin accounts using CVE-2014-3704, which was patched later by Drupal.

-While CMS is widely used, they are widely exploited too.
+While CMS is widely used, it is widely exploited too.

 Even if you find the vulnerability using automated scanning or penetration testing, there is no way you can push WordPress or Drupal to patch it in the system.
 So essentially, one can only pray that their site isn’t hacked until the CMS is fixed.

-Moreover, three major CMS offer 70,000+ plugins available today, which anyone can upload or download.
+Moreover, three major CMS offers 70,000+ plugins available today, which anyone can upload or download.